PascalSchroederDE/devops_for_ai_bt/content/4chapter.md

     return dataset
 \end{lstlisting}

 The last step is to normalize the data.
-For this over every cell excluding the label cell is being iterrated and every value is divided by 255.0:
+For this it is iterated over every cell excluding the label cell every value is divided by 255.0:

 \begin{lstlisting}[caption={Python: Normalize values}, captionpos=b]
 def normalize_values(dataset):